The Cognitive Ceiling

 "When every human alive is dumber than a commodity AI, what is intelligence for?"

-— The core question of the Sixth Age Quick Facts
+— The core question of the Sixth Age The Three Positions

 The Ceiling's politics are straightforward and irreconcilable.
 Three factions have formed around the question of what human intelligence means in an age when it is no longer supreme.